lk-geimfari/mimesis/docs/foreword.rst

 specific database or ORM (such as Django ORM, SQLAclhemy etc.).
-It does not mean that you can't use it with ORM on the contrary, this will be done very simply, this only means that possibly you'll need third-party libraries to do it.
+It does not mean that you can't use it with ORM on the contrary, this will be done very simply, this only means that possibly you'll need third-party libraries to do it, like `mimesis-factory` or another one.